aselshall/ads/EDS.md

 3. **Perform Data Analysis on Environmental Datasets**:
     - Apply statistical and analytical techniques to extract insights from datasets.
-    - Perform exploratory data analysis (EDA) to understand data patterns and trends.
+    - Perform exploratory data analysis to understand data patterns and trends.
     - Utilize Python libraries for data manipulation and analysis.

 4. **Apply Python to Atmospheric, Oceanic, and Terrestrial Data**: